 The outstanding Breed CHARACTERISTICS of the Yorkshire Terrier are COAT, COLOR and TEXTURE.
 However, for many exhibitors and Judges this seems to be a problem.

 The general appearance for a Yorkie is that of a long haired TOY TERRIER who has a STEEL BLUE and TAN coat that is parted from the base of the skull to the end of tail, and hangs evenly and very straight down each side of the body.
-Each strand appears to
+Each strand appears to be individual.

 The coat is distinctively long, silky, glowing and reflects light.
 The clear metallic color, the single coat and the texture are of the utmost importance in evaluating this breed.
 The ideal texture of the coat is SILK; Yorkie’s do NOT HAVE FUR.
 The coat can be compared to human hair.
 A clue to this is that on a 100 degree day the coat will still feel SILKY and COOL to the touch.